 Signing the register

-To help theme and plugin authors play in the TXP sandpit, a reference document will be supplied detailing the admin-side markup changes.
-It may mean you have to do things slightly differently to the way you have worked previously, but the advantage will be that your code or theme will be more likely to work in TXP 5.
+To help theme and plugin authors play in the Textpattern sandpit, a reference document will be supplied detailing the admin-side markup changes.
+It may mean you have to do things slightly differently to the way you have worked previously, but the advantage will be that your code or theme will be more likely to work in Textpattern 5.
 Or at the very least, require less effort to update it.
 More details will be released shortly.

 In the meantime a few enhancements to the API have been made:

 - Callbacks on the Images tab so enhanced image processing plugins can be constructed